 Norton has all the extras you would want from a security suite.
 Aside from a password manager (a feature exclusive to Sophos Mobile Security on our list), there isn't any feature lacking here.
 Norton even includes the ability to scan apps before installation, a feature only found in one other app on our list.

 While the standard subscription costs $14.99 a year, Norton does offer a great deal for those who use their software on their desktop.
 For $39.99 a year, users can cover up to five devices (including PC, Mac, Android, and iOS).
 You can opt to not pay, but you'll only have access to the antivirus scanner.
-While Norton is the second most expensive on our list, its complete offering compels us to give it our number one recommendation.
+While Norton is the second most expensive on our list, its features are second only to Sophos Mobile Security, making it a worthy recommendation.

 Let me start by saying that Bitdefender Mobile Security & Antivirus has probably the cleanest design out of all the apps on our list.
 Navigation occurs using the hamburger menu, features are well described, and performance is quick and smooth.

 - Play Store Link: Bitdefender Mobile Security & Antivirus (free)